TENNESSEE BOARD OF CHIROPRACTIC EXAMINERS

 Additional Fee: None

-Min. # years pre-professional education required for licensure: 2 full academic years of college (60-hour) pre-matriculation or university work of at least 60 semester hours requirement or a bachelors level education (or its equivalent) requirement prior to licensure.
+Min. # years pre-professional education required for licensure: Prior to 2000: 2 full academic years of college (60-hour) pre-matriculation or university work of at least 60 semester hours requirement or a bachelors level education (or its equivalent) requirement prior to licensure.
+Applicants who matriculated into chiropractic college in the year 2000 or later are required to have a bachelor's degree prior to licensure.

 Accreditation for Chiropractic Programs/Institutions: Council on Chiropractic Education;Fully Accredited